Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Results and Discussion

-The total energies obtained from the quantum computer (blue plotted points), along with the classically computed potential energies (lines), using the reference $R$ values are shown in Fig.~\ref{fig:h10_pes}.
-The experimentally determined energies nearly coincide with the full CI energies (black line).
-The full CI values lie within the error bars for every point.
-With the exception of $R=1.1~\si{\angstrom}$, the experimental energy values are in agreement with the ideal DMET-QCC results to within chemical accuracy ($1.5936 \times 10^{-3}$ hartrees).
-See Table~\ref{fig:dmet_energies} for the precise values of the experimental energies and their error values.
-The error bars are evaluated from the empirical bootstrapping method detailed in Appendix~\ref{app:bootstrap}.
-This shows that the DMET-QCC ansatz, employed in a trapped-ion quantum computer, is capable of describing bond-breaking and bond-forming processes in molecular systems.
+The total energies obtained from the quantum computer (points plotted in blue), along with the classically computed potential energies (lines), are shown in Fig.~\ref{fig:h10_pes}.
+We calculate the values of the error bars using the bootstrapping method described in the Methods section.
+The experimentally determined energies nearly coincide with the full CI energies (black line) and DMET-QCC reference values, and agree within the margin of error.

+To improve our experimental results, we perform classical post-processing using McWeeney's density matrix purification technique~\cite{Truflandier:2016} applied to the reduced density matrices (RDM).
+Its effectiveness in improving energy estimation has been shown in~\cite{Arute:2020} for uncorrelated one-particle reduced density matrices (1-RDM), and in~\cite{McCaskey:2019} for two-particle reduced density matrices (2-RDM) of correlated two-electron systems.
+As in the latter case, ours is a two-electron system whose 2-RDM is the full density matrix $P_{pqrs}$.
+Only because of this aspect, we are able to purify our experiment iteratively using the following procedure: \mbox{$P^{\text{new}}_{pqrs}=3(P^{\text{old}}_{pqrs})^{2}-2(P^{\text{old}}_{pqrs})^{3}$} until the convergence criterion of $\text{Tr}(P^{2}_{pqrs}-P_{pqrs}) < 1.0 \times 10^{-2}$ has been met, see Methods section for details.

+We emphasize that this purification only works when applied to the 2-RDM for our system because our fragment only has two electrons -- thus the 2-RDM happens to be the full density matrix, allowing idempotency to be imposed.
+To extend this method to larger correlated systems, we would need to purify our 2-RDMs using the more general $n$-representability conditions~\cite{rubin2018,Lanssens2018,Bach2015}.
+This requires further study and is outside the scope of this work.
+Obtaining $P_{pqrs}$ requires us to run an additional circuit, YY, on the trapped-ion quantum computer.
+The corresponding circuit is shown in Fig.~\ref{fig:pipeline}(c)(2)(ii.) comprising three single-qubit and one two-qubit native gate operations; see Methods section for details on the optimized compilation.

+Table~\ref{fig:dmet_energies} and the points plotted in red in Fig.~\ref{fig:h10_pes} show the post-processed total energies for all points, along with their respective errors.
+All points are in agreement with the simulated DMET-QCC values, and, with the exception of the repulsive wall and the point $R=1.8~\si{\angstrom}$, all values are within chemical accuracy.
+Again excluding the repulsive wall, the purification method improves the accuracy of the energy estimate for all points along the potential energy curve, and brings the point $R=2.5~\si{\angstrom}$ within chemical accuracy of DMET-QCC and full CI.
+This post-processing is enabled by the high quality of the two-qubit gates of the hardware; see Supplementary Note 3 for further details.